mridul037/mridul037/README.md

 **Quote of the hour:**

-With artificial intelligence we are summoning the demon.
+If you think your users are idiots, only idiots will use it.

-~ Elon Musk
+~ Linus Torvalds
 <pre>

 </pre>